 Marty, Paul and Danny.

 Marty, Paul and Danny recorded three singles for RCA.
-The first, Coming Alive Again, was co-written by the three of them and recorded on 20th September 1974 at the IBC recording studios.
-It was eventually released on 21st March the following year, once the legal difficulties preventing its release had been resolved.
+The first, Coming Alive Again (RCA 2486), was co-written by the three of them.
+It was recorded on 20th September 1974 at the IBC recording studios in London but didn't reach record shops until on 21st March the following year, while the legal difficulties preventing its release were being resolved.

 MPD played their first gig at the Watford Palace Theatre on 8th February 1975.
 Their back up band included John Franklin (who, at the time, also played guitar for Lyn Paul) and John Redpath (previously the drummer with Ofarim and Winter, the support act on the New Seekers' 1973 tour of the UK).
 MPD played another gig (combined with a press reception to promote Coming Alive Again) at the Royalty Theatre in London on 24th April.
-One of the highlights of both shows was Danny's dramatic rendition of a ballad written by Marty, Love Of My Life.
+In addition to Coming Alive Again, the boy’s live act included a lot of other new material - Join Us Everybody, I Believed You Blind, Hold Me, The Father, The Son And The Undermined Magician, Our Last Song Together, an Elvis Presley medley and - a highlight at both shows - Danny's dramatic rendition of a ballad written by Marty, Love Of My Life.
+In amongst the new songs were a few that were familiar to fans of the New Seekers: Paul’s song Ride A Horse, Marty’s interpretation of Crying In The Rain and Pinball Wizard / See Me, Feel Me.
+At their second show at the Royalty Theatre Paul and Danny even performed When I Was Small, a song that had been a popular part of the New Seekers’ live shows, and originally performed by Peter Doyle and Lyn Paul.

-MPD had just released their third single, Sweet Melinda, when Wishful Thinking's single Hiroshima resurfaced in Germany.
+MPD had just released their third single, Sweet Melinda (RCA 2630), when Wishful Thinking's single Hiroshima (Atlantic ATL 10 668) resurfaced in Germany.
 Ironically, Danny found himself having more success with his old band than he was with his new one.
 In the MPD Newsletter of November 1975 Jenny, the Fan Club Secretary, wrote:

 "One of Wishful Thinking's records, Hiroshima, has just gone into the charts in Germany (I believe the record is No. 1 in Berlin).
 It must be the 'sleeper' of all time 'cos I gather from Danny that the record was originally released there over three years ago!!"